proplot-dev/proplot/HOWTOCONTRIBUTE.rst

 be carried out as follows:

 #.
 Create a new branch ``release-vX.Y.Z`` with the version for the release.

-   In this branch, update ``CHANGELOG.rst``, and make sure all new changes are reflected in the documentation:
+#.
+Make sure to update ``CHANGELOG.rst`` and that all new changes are reflected
+   in the documentation:

    .. code-block:: bash

       git add CHANGELOG.rst
-      git commit -m "Changelog updates"
+      git commit -m 'Update changelog'

 #.
 Open a new pull request for this branch targeting ``master``.